johnbayocot/exam-proj-bpi/README.md

 ### Setup to run the application:

-* Using Meven and Java 17
+* Using Maven and Java 17
 * Open application.properties
   * Update spring.datasource.username=root and update spring.datasource.url if you have different port for mysql
   * Create new database with name bpi_exam